TCL Unveils 1st Mini-LED 4K UHD QLED LCD TVs

 Larson said almost every market stat has shown the penetration of TV in U.S. homes has been down almost every year for the past six years.

-There are only two regional markets that can consume panels of that size — China and the United States, Larson said.
+Regarding the 130-inch screen size, he said, there are only two regional markets that can consume panels of that size — China and the United States.

 Regarding the U.S./China tariff situation, Larson said there hasn’t been a need for a major strategy change, as yet.
 However, the company will be doing more TV assembly in Mexico.